MicrosoftDocs/power-platform/power-platform/admin/admin-activity-logging.md

 Each activity event consists of a common schema defined at [Office 365 Management Activity API schema](/en-us/office/office-365-management-api/office-365-management-activity-api-schema#auditlogrecordtype).
 The schema defines the payload of metadata that is unique for each activity.

-## Activity category: Environment Lifecycle Operations
+## Activity category: Environment lifecycle operations

 Each activity event contains a payload of metadata that is specific to the individual event.
-The following Environment Lifecycle Operation activities are delivered to Microsoft Purview.
+The following _environment lifecycle operation_ activities are delivered to Microsoft Purview.

 | **Event**                  | **Description**                                                                                                                        |
 |----------------------------|----------------------------------------------------------------------------------------------------------------------------------------|